addisoncrump/Vitsy/README.md

     - Space is a NOP.
  - quote: " or '
     - Double or single quotes begin to parse code as a string until encountering another quote.
- - err: anything else
-    - Any heretofore undefined characters will cause an "Unknown Character: " error.

 ### Future Updates
 I plan to include indexing of a stack (picking a specific item), removing approximations of complex numbers (and making them symbolic), and any more suggested changes.